OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 It is best to use runmode 'single' if you would like to profile the speed of the code.
-When using a single thread, there is no situation in which two threads have to wait for each other .
+When using a single thread, there is no situation in which two threads have to wait for each other.
 When using two threads, the time threads might have to wait for each other will be taken in account when/during profiling packets.
 For more information see :doc:`../performance/packet-profiling`.

 Application layers